 ENGR 502 (Engineering Project and Program Management) and ENGR 531 (Engineering Risk Analysis) Credit may not be earned for both ENGR 603 and ENGR 680A3.

-This class is available live via the Internet during the in-person course section time.
-If you are registered for the 801 section, log into your Canvas account to access the course; directions will be posted.
-You can also attend the class in person if you contact the instructor ahead of time.
+This class is available live via the Internet Mondays from 5:15 to 8:00 p.m.
+Mountain Time.
+Log into your Canvas account to access the course; directions will be posted.

 Textbooks and Materials